 These nutritious worms are accepted by most aquatic salamanders and turtles.
 Blackworms will live for long periods of time in a refrigerator or cool basement if their water is changed regularly or aerated.

 Crayfishes contain high concentrations of calcium and Vitamin E and are excellent food for monitor lizards and turtles.
 They can be stored in damp moss under refrigeration.
 Claws should be removed unless they are soft and freshly molted.
+However, as Crayfish become invasive in many areas, regulations are in effect and you should be aware of the legality of them in your area.

 Fishes contain an ideal calcium to phosphorous ratio.
 Pond-raised minnows and shiners are the most nutritious choices, but guppies, platys, mollies, and others can also be used.
 Wild fishes can be collected via seine net or minnow trap.
 Diets high in goldfish can cause health issues, but they may safely be used on an occasional basis.